Dot Moore

-Early years
+Early life

-She was born in Pensacola, Florida, and her family moved to Mobile when she was 12.
-Dorothy "Dot" Fillette had her young mind and eyes set on becoming an actress.
-One indication was her attempt at imitating movies such as those featuring Joan Crawford, whom Dot viewed on days when she voluntarily skipped school.
-Eventually she concluded that theater didn't have a particular lure, even though she managed to perform on stage locally.
-Dot's interests to perform before an audience would resurface during her years on television, as it gave her an easy, yet natural feeling.
+Dot Moore was born in 1914 in Pensacola, Florida.
+Her family moved to Mobile, Alabama when she was twelve years old.
+Dorothy "Dot" Fillette had a dedication to becoming an actress at a young age.
+One indication was her attempt at imitating movies such as those featuring Joan Crawford, which Dot viewed on days when she voluntarily skipped school.

+Eventually, she concluded that theater didn't have a particular lure, even though she managed to perform on stage locally.
+Dot's interest in performing before taking an audience would resurface during her years on television.
 Before fulfilling her lifelong dreams, Moore would finish her schooling at Leinkauf Elementary and Murphy High School before her first job as a secretary close to her father, who was in the steamship business.

-She next worked in the registrar's office at the University of Alabama Expansion Center, sharpening her future interview skills in the process.
+She next worked in the registrar's office at the University of Alabama Expansion Center, sharpening her future interview skills.
 While at the university, Dot was offered a place in the U.S. Army Corps of Engineers office in downtown Mobile and the U.S. Air Force office at Brookley Field.
 The investigative position at the Air Force office came shortly after she married Baltimore native Robert Joseph Miller.
-Her husband died from tuberculosis, leaving Dot and two-year-old year son Bobby behind.
+Her husband died from tuberculosis, leaving Dot and their two-year-old year son Bobby behind.